Featured post image

 However, knowing that it’s normal to experience these thoughts does not necessarily take away the distress that they can cause.
 They can feel overwhelming, frightening, and may cause high levels of anxiety.
 For some, the distress becomes so intense that it starts to interfere with daily life.

-People often try to reduce this anxiety by engaging in behaviours they normally wouldn’t do—like avoiding everyday activities, excessively cleaning, or repeatedly checking on their baby.
+People often try to reduce this anxiety by engaging in behaviours they normally wouldn’t do such as avoiding everyday activities, excessively cleaning, or repeatedly checking on their baby.
 These coping strategies might offer short-term relief, but they can also make things harder over time.

 Secrecy, Guilt, and Shame